ALiao1432/Counter/README.md

 # Counter
-A countdown timer app which can countdown by day, second or meal
+A countdown timer app which will start countdown when user select the start day and end day
+It will show the number by day, hour, min, sec or meal

 # Demo git link
 [demo](https://photos.app.goo.gl/vdoi3oubD65spBxd9)